Jigsaw

 What is it?

-Jigsaw is a instructional strategy that starts by creating different areas of expertise within small groups of students.
+Jigsaw is an instructional strategy that starts by creating different areas of expertise within small groups of students.
 This expertise is then shared with other students to assemble the sum of their knowledge into a greater whole.
+Using a jigsaw strategy promotes knowledge assembly, critical thinking and synthesis on a topic (task or complex problem).

 It starts by breaking a large topic (task or complex problem) into sub-topics and assigning a different sub-topic to each group.
 Each group works together to research/investigate their sub-topic to become an ‘expert’ group of individuals (Step 1).
 The expert individuals are then re-grouped into new groups, comprised of several different sub-topic experts (Step 2).
 Each sub-topic expert presents their information, and, together they integrate their individual knowledge into the new group’s collective understanding, usually with the goal of completing an assignment.